 Obituaries in newspaper range in price from free to more than $600.
 The average cost is $298 for 20 lines and a picture.

 #7 – Transportation

 If your loved one dies locally, the funeral director will transport his body to the funeral home.

 If the death happens out of state, there will be additional expenses like a flight or service vehicle.
 Expect additional costs if you need to move your loved one from one funeral home to another.

 Transportation cost to receive your loved one from another funeral home can range from $440 to $2,040.
 Transportation cost to forward your loved one to another funeral home can range from $780 to $2,520.

 Transportation expense may include transporting the remains from the location of death to the funeral home or crematory to the burial site.

-The funeral home’s fee includes the picking up of the body from a private residence or hospital and delivering the remains to the funeral home.
+The funeral home’s fee includes the picking up of the body from hospital or home and delivering the remains to the funeral home.

-Night and holiday body removal can also be more expensive.
+Night and holiday body removal fee is more expensive.
 The average removal expenses range from $125 to $500.

 Burial clothes cost is one of the funeral expenses people overlook.
 Some families want their loved one to be dressed in proper clothes for the visitation, funeral, and disposition.

 Most funeral homes offer unique burial clothes for this wardrobe need.
 You can purchase complete outfits including complete burial clothing and burial shoes from the funeral home.

 Men’s burial outfits, including suits, shirts, and ties, range from $170 to $400.
 Women’s burial clothing costs $95 to $350.

 Funeral homes charge the cost of managing the funeral.
 The funeral home will utilize staff to handle the visitation, submission of paperwork for permits, and death certificates.

 The basic services fee covers services like the initial meeting to plan the funeral, preparation and filing of authorizations and permits, coordinating with the cemetery or crematory or other third party providers.

 Each funeral home is different, and the inclusions of their services are different as well.